clj-kondo/clj-kondo/doc/config.md

 ### Inline macro configuration

-Since clj-kondo 2023.03.17 you can use metadata on the macro as a way to configure the behavior to macro _calls_:
+Since clj-kondo 2023.03.17 you can use metadata on the macro as a way to configure the behavior of macro _calls_:

 ``` Clojure
 (defmacro with-foo